-Cambridgeshire has a two-tiered local authority system, consisting of Cambridgeshire County Council and five district councils - Cambridge City, South Cambridgeshire, East Cambridgeshire, Huntingdonshire and Fenland.
+Cambridgeshire has a three-tiered local authority system, consisting of Cambridgeshire County Council and five district councils - Cambridge City, South Cambridgeshire, East Cambridgeshire, Huntingdonshire and Fenland.
 Peterborough City Council is a unitary authority located in the north of Cambridgeshire.
+The Cambridgeshire and Peterborough Mayoral Combined Authority, came in to existence in 2017.